“For the message of the cross is foolishness to those who are perishing, but to us who are being saved it is the power

 Ro 1:16, For I am not ashamed of the gospel of Christ, for it is the power of God to salvation for everyone who believes, for the Jew first and also for the Greek.

 Philosophy is inadequate to represent the message of the gospel.

 We live in a pluralistic society.
 People prefer relativism to absolutes.
-To the people of our day, no one has the truth.
+To those of our day, no one has the truth.
 Twentieth-century pundits revel in opinion.
 All this rejects divine authority.
 The church today falls prey to the prevailing opinion of the day.
 Some so-called evangelicals adopt pluralism as their preferred belief, which means there is no objective truth.
-All opinion is relative.
+All perspectives are relative.
 They accommodate Scripture to prevailing opinion.
 This is worldliness.
 When the believer accepts some non-Christian philosophy as true, he inevitably exchanges the truth for a lie (Ro 1:25).

 There are only two kinds of people, and the differentiating point between them is the cross.
 We understand this difference when we grasp the meaning of the cross.
-The cross indicates that God has absolute righteousness and cannot compromise with sin.
+The cross indicates God has absolute righteousness and cannot compromise with sin.
 That condemns my righteousness.
 This is an offense to our pride and good works.
 We cannot obtain God’s wisdom through human cunning, for there is no compromise with the cross.
 This is the “offense of the cross.”
 It is offensive to those who perish that the cross is the only way to heaven.

 1 Co 2:1, And I, brethren, when I came to you, did not come with excellence of speech or of wisdom declaring to you the testimony of God.